open-power/snap/README.md

 ```
 Then, for every commit, use `git commit -s` to add the "signed-off by ..." message.

-The master branch is protected.
-You can no longer commit directly into the master branch.
-To contribute changes, please create a branch, make the changes there and issue a pull request
+The master branch is protected, so you can't commit directly into the master branch.
+To contribute changes, please create a branch, make the changes there and issue a pull request.

 By default the git repository is read-only.
 Users can fork the snap repository, make the changes there and issue a pull request.